-The project was undertaken at the request of the Division of Behavioral and Social Research at the National Institute on Aging (NIA) and funding from NIA made this publication possible.
-Particular thanks go to Dr. Richard Suzman who was the intellectual catalyst for this project, and we are grateful to him and the NIA for their support.
+The project was undertaken at the request of the BSR at NIA and funding from NIA made this publication possible.
+Particular thanks go to Richard Suzman who was the intellectual catalyst for this project, and we are grateful to him and to NIA for their support.